santiallende/myWebsite/content/about/header/index.md

   About me
 ---

-I earned my doctorate in Clinical Psychology from the PGSP-Stanford PsyD Consortium and completed my predoctoral clinical internship at the Sacramento VA Medical Center.
+I earned my doctorate in Clinical Psychology from the PGSP-Stanford PsyD Consortium and completed my clinical internship at the Sacramento VA Medical Center.
 I am now an Associated Health Fellow in the War Related Illness and Injury Study Center (WRIISC) at the Palo Alto VA Medical Center and a Postdoctoral Scholar in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.

+As a doctoral trainee, I developed competency in working with diverse patient populations and with a range of treatment modalities and clinical presentations.
+I received training in cognitive behavioral therapy, time-limited dynamic psychotherapy, compassion-focused acceptance and commitment therapy, narrative therapy, family systems therapies, and reminiscence therapy and life review.
+I also completed both a 2-year mindfulness meditation teacher certification program and a 9-month meditation and psychotherapy certification program.

 During my internship, I completed rotations in behavioral medicine, primary care mental health integration, severe mental illness, and general outpatient mental health.
 I have received training in meditation-based interventions, cognitive-behavioral therapy, motivational interviewing, attachment-based psychodynamic interventions, narrative therapy, and reminiscence therapy.